flycheck/flycheck/doc/dev/api.rst

    .. cl-slot:: column

-      An integer providing the column the error refers to.
+      An *optional* integer providing the column the error refers to.

       If this attribute is `nil`, Flycheck will assume that the error refers to the whole line.